Get Legal and Tax Updates for France?

 8. Family

 One big advantage of the Talent Passport and EU Blue Card is the simplified process for bringing family members.
-Spouses get a "Talent – Family" permit that allows them to work in France without additional authorization – a huge benefit compared to other visa categories that may require separate work permits for accompanying spouses.
-This makes the long stay option more appealing for many professionals.
+Spouses get a "Talent – Family" permit that allows them to work in France without additional work permit authorization – a huge benefit compared to other visa categories that may require separate permits for accompanying spouses.

 9. When Things Go Wrong